-• Unacknowledged status: display cases by acknowledged status.

-- Date and time: display cases by date within a certain period. - ID: display a case with a given ID.
+- Unacknowledged clusters: display cases by acknowledged status of the clusters. - Case ID in registry: display a case with a given case ID in registry. - Date created: display cases created within a certain period. - ID: display a case with a given ID.